jclind/time-tracker/README.md

     - Optimize colors for tags
     - Optimize modal functions (combine show and hide modal functions)
     - New js scripts for chart and other independent things?
+    - Add day, yesterday, week, month, year, and all time about time table for sorting times (will also effect graphs)

 completed tasks:
     - Add localStorage for arrays and add any necessary functionality.